authlib/joserfc/docs/guide/jwk.rst

 ``thumbprint``
 ~~~~~~~~~~~~~~

-Call this method will generate the thumbprint of the JWK, per RFC7638.
+Calling this method will generate the thumbprint of the JWK, per RFC7638.

 .. code-block:: python